vikas02k02/Java-Web-Login-Page/README.md

                                                               OUR SOLUTION

-We solved the problem by making a web based software which shows the number of tickets availaible to tourist .
+We solved the problem by making a android based software which shows the number of tickets availaible to tourist .
 Tourist can buy the tickets in advanced .
 The ticket would be present in the form QR code which would be sent to the person in the form of password protected  pdf to tourist email which could only be opened with passsword known to the person who booked .